 Charlotte Schools with Animation Programs

-Since there aren't any animation-specific programs in the Charlotte, NC, area, students may want to focus on other programs with animation-related coursework.
-There are multiple schools within 20 minutes of the city center.
+One school in the Charlotte, NC, area offers animation-specific programs.
+Others offer animation-related coursework within other programs; there are multiple such schools within 50 minutes of the city center.
 Review the table featuring a variety of school stats, and then read about the coursework requirements for the three featured institutions.
 A couple of alternative college options are discussed as well.

 - Central Piedmont Community College is the closest option to downtown Charlotte at just under two miles away.
-The school offers certificate, diploma and associate's degree programs in simulation and game development.
+In addition to certificates and a diploma in animation, the school offers certificate, diploma and associate's degree programs in simulation and game development.

 - The University of North Carolina at Charlotte, situated about nine miles from downtown, has two bachelor's-level programs in related fields.